tabboud/dotfiles/README.md

 ## Un-Install

-- To uninstall run the following: `./install/unlink.sh`
+- To remove all linked dotfiles, run the following: `./install.sh uninstall`